nagarajugali/Flask-journey/README.md

 # Flask-journey
-I will document my flask practicla experience in this repository .
+I will document my flask practical experience in this repository .